rjwthree/Tail_Simulations/README.md

 This simulation computes the power to detect a variance difference with real VRs ranging from 1.1 to 1.4 and sample sizes from 20 to 15,000.
 Higher real VRs and larger samples produce greater power.

 Results from sample sizes up to 1,000 are plotted [below](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/Levene%201000%20Figure.png).
 The paper mentioned above by Kersey and colleagues (2018) performed Levene’s procedure on their test score data.
-Although they found homogeneous variance in every sample, it is clear from the figure below that their sample sizes made this conclusion nearly inevitable.
-As noted above, they calculated statistical power for mean differences but did not note that they were underpowered to detect variance differences using Levene's test.
+Although they found homogeneous variance in every sample, it is clear from the figure below that their sample sizes (80-275) made this conclusion nearly inevitable.
+As noted above, they calculated statistical power for mean differences but did not observe that they were severely underpowered to detect variance differences using Levene's test.

 <p align="center">
 <img src="https://github.com/rjwthree/Tail_Simulations/blob/master/Levene%201000%20Figure.png" width="700" height="600"/>